 Events and evolving conditions in certain economies or markets may alter the risks associated with investments in countries or regions that historically were perceived as comparatively stable becoming riskier and more volatile.
-These risks are magnified in countries in emerging markets.
+These risks are magnified in countries in emerging markets (those markets whose economies are in an emerging growth phase and offer higher potential return with higher risks than developed market countries).

-5.19.
-Collective Investment Scheme
+5.23.
+Collective Investment Schemes/Funds

-A Fund may invest in other collective investment schemes (including those managed by the Investment Manager).
-As an investor in another collective investment scheme, the relevant Fund will bear, along with the other investors, its portion of the expenses of the other collective investment scheme, including the management performance and/or other fees.
+A Fund may invest in other collective investment schemes or funds (including those managed by the Investment Manager).
+In such instances the Fund's performance will depend on the performance of the underlying collective investment scheme or fund.

+As an investor in another collective investment scheme/Fund, the relevant Fund will bear, along with the other investors, its portion of the expenses of the other collective investment scheme/Fund, including the management performance and/or other fees.
 These fees will be in addition to the management fees and other expenses which the relevant Fund bears directly with its own operations.